sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 ### Earth engine code snippets

 Just adding a point, how do you add a point?
+Lon comes first.

 ```
 Map.addLayer(ee.Geometry.Point([121, 0]), {color: 'red'});